MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 > **My Bias (and rants)**
 >
 > 1. I am *deeply sceptical* of the value of a university degree once candidates have even a small amount of experience.
 I *thoroughly disapprove* of interviewers who put value on *where* you studied: it's a pernicious classism that reinforces structural inequalities.
 This is a strong bias you can definitely work around.
 > 2. I cringe when I hear interviewers add up how long candidates have spent in roles and assume they're "disloyal."
-"Loyalty" is bullshit, even more so in interviews.
+"Loyalty" to corporations is bullshit so don't expect it in interviews.

 ---